Mr Jonathan Ryder

 Please note that the decision can take up to 5 working days to be uploaded onto the HCPTS website.
 Please contact one of our Hearings Team Managers via firstname.lastname@example.org or +44 (0)808 164 3084 if you require any further information.

 By reason of your physical and/or mental health, your fitness to practise is impaired as set out in Schedule A.

-The Registrar is directed to suspend the name of Mr Jonathan Ryder for a period of 12 months from the date that this Order takes effect.
+The Registrar is directed to suspend the registration of Jonathan Ryder for a further period of 12 months.

 History of Hearings for Mr Jonathan Ryder